hughsonm/matlab-tutorial/installation/README.md

 5. Click to download the installer for your operating system

 6. Once it has finished downloading, run the installer.
 You should now have your own copy of Matlab!

+Note: If you run into problems installing either Matlab or Octave, you may contact the workshop facilitators at ieeewiews@gmail.com